Back to Blog

 Your case study is simply a way to show people that you know what you’re talking about.
-If you’re a writer, this can be a previous content writing sample.
+If you’re a freelance writer, this can be a previous content writing sample.
 If you’re a content marketer or SEO, this can be a previous website you helped grow.

-This is why previous job experience as a marketing manager is so great.
+This is why my previous job experience as a marketing manager is so great.
 My first case study came from the company I worked at.
 It was enough to get people to see the value I could provide.
 I even had my previous manager give a testimonial that I could use.